laserpointlabs/insightLM-LT/docs/SOFTWARE_DESCRIPTION_DOCUMENT.md

 LLM outputs are probabilistic.
 That does not mean they are "hallucinating" in a mystical sense.
 It means we are sampling a stochastic process, and if we only run it once, we should expect variance, including occasional low-quality results even when the prompt and context are reasonable.

+We therefore do not treat an LLM as a deterministic analysis engine.
+When correctness matters, the system should rely on deterministic tool execution, and when a question is complex, the workflow should be run more than once and converged explicitly rather than trusting a single pass.

 For complex problems, the correct posture is closer to uncertainty quantification (UQ) than to one-shot Q and A. Practically, that means we should be able to run the same workflow many times (with controlled variation), collect the resulting answers or plans, and then converge on an outcome using explicit criteria.
 This concept applies to single-model runs, Teams, and any multi-step tool workflow.
 If we cannot repeat and measure convergence, we cannot claim the output is decision-grade.

 Two related ideas matter for real decision support: